Skip to footer content

 The difference between these two controller actions lies in the third parameter of the File() method.
 When you provide a filename, ASP.NET Core automatically adds the Content-Disposition: attachment header, prompting users to download the file.
 Omitting the filename parameter uses the default inline display mode.

-This flexibility allows your app to support both viewing scenarios based on user request or project requirements.
+This flexibility allows your app to support both viewing scenarios based on user needs or project requirements.
+For enhanced control, you can also implement custom headers or configure paper size and orientation settings.

 How Can Razor Pages Integrate with .NET Core PDF Generation?

-Razor Pages in ASP.NET Core MVC provide another approach for implementing a .NET PDF viewer control.
+Razor Pages in ASP.NET Core MVC provide another approach for implementing a .NET PDF viewer.
 The page model can generate and return PDF files using the same IronPDF functionality.
+This pattern works particularly well for applications already using Razor Pages for their architecture.

 using IronPdf;